DimuthuA/medical-data-management-system/README.md

 # Medical Data Management System
 A program with a CLI written in Python to record medical information related to patients.

-There are four user roles defined in this program, each with a different level of access privilege.
+There are four user roles defined, each with a different level of access privilege.
 The names and the level of access are as follows:

 • “doctor” – level of access 4